 After sixty-five, cognitive issues such as dementia become far more common.
 Someone affected by this condition may begin to forget important memories or information such as who they are or where they live.
 They may also forget to complete crucial tasks such as switching off the stove after preparing dinner.
 Again, this can lead to dangers both in and outside the home.
 Moving to a residential care home, may lead to increased confusion because of the changes in environment.
 With live in care, people can stay in the place that they know and feel more comfortable: their own home.
 Studies show that familiar environments can further help patients suffering from dementia.

 Finally, you may notice a reduction in personal care and care for property if someone needs help at home, they might struggle to have a bath or shower but rather than telling someone, they may simply stop washing.
 The house will also be a mess because they may not be in a strong enough physical condition to clean up.
 If you notice signs like this, you should consider getting someone to help around the home, providing constant level of support.
 With live-in care, a loved one’s home can be made safe, clean and comfortable once more.

-For more information and a discussion on the practicalities of live in care, give Orchid Care a call or contact us.
+For more information and a discussion on the practicalities of live in care, give Orchid 24 hour live in care a call or contact us.